Bill Whitaker (journalist)

-Bill Whitaker (born August 26, 1951) is an American television journalist and a correspondent on the CBS News program 60 Minutes.
+Bill Whitaker (born August 26, 1951) is an American television journalist and a correspondent for the CBS News program 60 Minutes.

 Early life and education

-Whitaker graduated from Hobart College with a Bachelor's degree in American history.
+Whitaker was born in Philadelphia, on August 26, 1951.
+He graduated from Hobart College with a Bachelor's degree in American history.
 He went on to graduate study at Boston University, earning a Master's degree in African-American studies.
 He also attended a graduate journalism program at the University of California, Berkeley in 1978.
+He started his career before he could complete his master's thesis, which he ultimately did in 2016.

 Career

-Whitaker's broadcast journalism career began in 1979 at KQED in San Francisco, California.
+Whitaker's broadcast journalism career began in 1979 at KQED in San Francisco.
 In 1982, Whitaker became a correspondent for WBTV in Charlotte, North Carolina.
-He moved to Atlanta, Georgia, and covered politics from 1985 to 1989.
+He then moved to Atlanta, where he covered politics from 1985 to 1989.
 He joined CBS News as a reporter in November 1984.
 He became the CBS News Tokyo correspondent from 1989 to 1992.
 In November 1992, Whitaker moved to Los Angeles and became a CBS News correspondent there.

-During his time at CBS, Whitaker has covered many large events or disasters.
-Some include the Fukushima Daiichi nuclear disaster, the 2010 Haiti earthquake, and the War in Afghanistan (more specifically in Kabul).
-He also has covered many race-related issues such as policing in cities such as Cleveland, Chicago, and Tulsa.
+During his time at CBS, Whitaker has covered many big events and disasters.
+Some include the Fukushima Daiichi nuclear disaster, the 2010 Haiti earthquake and the War in Afghanistan (more specifically in Kabul).
+He also has covered many race-related issues such as policing in cities such as Cleveland, Chicago and Tulsa.
 In Tulsa, Whitaker had a notable first interview with Betty Jo Shelby, the former police officer accused of shooting and killing Terence Crutcher, an unarmed black man.

-In March 2014, Whitaker was made a correspondent for the CBS news program 60 Minutes, for which he began reporting in the fall season.
+In March 2014, Whitaker became a correspondent for the CBS news program 60 Minutes, for which he began reporting in the fall season.

 In 2021, following the death of host Alex Trebek, it was announced that Whitaker, among others, would guest-host Jeopardy!
 His ten episodes aired May 3–14, 2021.